HUMERUS ANATOMY

 • Function:

-• Attachment point for a muscle in the rotator cuff
+• Attachment point for a muscle in your rotator cuff

-• Aids in internal rotation of the arm
+• Aids in internal rotation of your arm

 Intertubercular Sulcus (Bicipital Groove)